Tutorials

 Published December 29, 2023

 Like many folks, I've been fascinated by the incredible evolution of AI tools in 2023.
 At the same time, I've been working to figure out exactly where AI fits into my various roles as a Drupal developer, trainer, and business owner.
-In this blog post, I detail a recent exploration I made into using AI ( GitHub Copilot , to be precise) to generate a PhpUnit test in a Drupal contrib module that I maintain. tl;dr I was impressed.
+In this blog post, I detail a recent exploration I made into using AI ( GitHub Copilot, to be precise) to generate a PhpUnit test in a Drupal contrib module that I maintain. tl;dr I was impressed.
 Prerequisites For this exercise, I used Visual Studio Code with the GitHub Copilot extension installed.
-I am using the Copilot Business
+I am using the Copilot Business plan

 How best to handle "Unsafe usage of new static()" PHPStan errors